-Incognito on browsers like Chrome and Safari do little more than prevent the browser from storing your search history on that device.
+Incognito on browsers like Chrome do little more than prevent the browser from storing your search history on that device.
 It does nothing about the websites you visit or any trackers on the Internet.
 As far as the websites you visit are concerned, Incognito mode is the same as normal browsing.

 Truly private browsing is something different.
 A private browser keeps your habits hidden from third-party trackers and websites themselves, helping to keep you safely anonymous on the Internet.

 When (and when not) to use Incognito mode

 Incognito mode keeps things hidden on the user’s side, so browse with Incognito mode when you are trying to hide your history from other users on the same device.
 Buying a secret birthday gift or planning a surprise holiday?
 Incognito mode is the way to go.
 Your browsing history will be deleted when you end the session, and no other users on the same device can see what you did.

 If you have genuine concerns about your Internet privacy, don’t rely solely on Incognito mode.
 Only a few browsers have a private browsing mode that actually keeps you hidden from third parties.
 Brave’s Private Window with Tor is one example since it uses the Tor network to relay your connection through three different devices and keep you anonymous from prying eyes.
 Incognito mode on Chrome does nothing of the sort, and the only way to make it more private is to use third-party extensions - the same as in normal browsing on Chrome.